isabeleeh/CS50X-FP/README.md

      - 'removeall': allows users to remove all herbs from database.

      - 'export': allows users to export data to local disk.
 Currently only two fields will be shown being 'Name' and 'Amount'.

+     - 'add_prescription': allows users to insert some daily routine prescriptions so that no mannually typing is needed.

    - 'helpers.py': defines some internally invoked functions.